vijishmadhavan/PoPd/README.md

 Silhouettes and clip-arts are very common requirements in freelancing websites.
 This project helps to create unique images in the most easiest way.

-The highlighted edges in the images represents the actions in a better way.
+The highlighted edges in the images represents the action in a better way.

 ## Image Samples